 - Sports Interaction currently has sponsorship deals in place with several CFL teams.

-- Sports Interaction and Bodog advertise throughout Canada including on prominent sports channels, such as Sportsnet and TSN.
+- Sports Interaction advertises throughout Canada including on prominent sports channels, such as Sportsnet and TSN.

 - Almost every online betting site accepts wagers from Canadians.